accord-net/framework/README.md

 However, I pledge you to absolutely not interpret the archiving of this project as a loss.
 The main goal of this project since day 1 was to crystalize the ML knowledge available at the time in the form of source code and store it under a number of compatible free software licenses.
 As such, if you would like to, *do not feel afraid of copy and pasting portions of this project into your own implementations*.
 If I (Cesar De Souza) am the solely implementor of any of the classes you would like to port, I hereby grant you an irrevocable license to do so.
 If I am not, and the current license of the file you would like to port does not suit your needs, I can help you contact their original developers to help you with the transition.

+"We reject kings, presidents and voting.
+We believe in rough consensus and running code"

 All this said.
 This has been an amazing ride.

 Thanks everyone for their ever growing support all those years.